Matías de Irigoyen: Government posts

 Following the resignation of Carlos María de Alvear in April 1815, the General Assembly named a short-lived provisional executive including José de San Martín and Irigoyen; the body never effectively assumed power.

 In October 1815 Irigoyen replaced Martín Thompson as Captain of the Port of Buenos Aires, serving until 1816.
 In July 1816, pending the arrival of the newly elected Supreme Director Juan Martín de Pueyrredón, he formed part (alongside Antonio José de Escalada) of an interim Comisión Gubernativa that temporarily carried the executive authority in Buenos Aires.

 During the Directorial governments he served as Secretary (Minister) of War and Navy, a role documented in contemporary records and later naval chronicles.

 Crisis of 1820

 After the defeat of the Directorial army at Cepeda (1 February 1820) and the collapse of central authority, Buenos Aires reorganised its institutions.
 On 11 February the Cabildo initiated the transition to a provincial government.
-Irigoyen acted briefly as interim governor until the assumption of Manuel de Sarratea later that month.
+Irigoyen's brother Miguel acted briefly as interim governor until the assumption of Manuel de Sarratea later that month.